MillenniumMachines/MillenniumOS/docs/DETAILS.md

-# MillenniumOS Custom G and M Codes Documentation
+# Legacy MillenniumOS Custom G and M Codes Documentation

-This document outlines the custom G and M codes implemented in MillenniumOS, detailing their functionality, arguments, and operational specifics.
+This document outlines the custom G and M codes implemented in NeXT, detailing their functionality, arguments, and operational specifics.

 ---